Top 5 Tell Tale Signs That Your Plant is Dying

 - Your plant most likely has come down with a case of the flu… well in its case, mealy bugs.
 Mealy bugs feed off of the plant and if left untreated may die.
 Using a systemic chemical may be the best approach.
 Mealy bugs are highly contagious to your other houseplants, quarantine immediately… or better yet throw it away.

-- The roots of your plant’s stem seem to be rotted or brown.
+- The roots of your plant’s stem seem to be rotten or brown.

 - This probably arose from over-watering.
 Repeat steps in. number 1.
 Let the soil go completely dry before thoroughly watering.